ami619847/Aryuna-bb-hw1/README.md

 # Beginner Bootcamp Homework

 First homework during the academy using basic JavaScript.
-There some instructions provided below.
+There are four main sections with some instructions below.

+      Aryuna-bb-hw1/images/hero-game.png

 ## Section 1.
 Creating the hero object

 Declare the global variable hero and assign it an object.
 This object has the following keys and values: